cdktf/cdktf-provider-googlebeta/docs/googleParallelstoreInstance.typescript.md

 characters may be allowed in the future.
 Therefore, you are advised to use an internal label representation, such as JSON, which doesn't rely upon specific characters being disallowed.
-For example, representing labels as the string:  name + "_" + value  would prove problematic if we were to allow "_" in a future release.
+For example, representing labels as the string:  'name + "_" + value' would prove problematic if we were to allow '"_"' in a future release. "

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_parallelstore_instance#labels GoogleParallelstoreInstance#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.2.0/docs/resources/google_parallelstore_instance#labels GoogleParallelstoreInstance#labels}

 ---